Amy came around the corner of the house just as the big man in the red T-shirt was about to get back into his car.

 He was surprised to see that his glass was already empty.
 Smasher held out his glass and watched in amazement as Amy refilled it, right up to the brim.
-He’d perhaps drunk the first glass rather too quickly, and already he could feel the warmth of the wine entering his head.
+He’d perhaps drunk the first glass rather too quickly, and already he could feel the warmth of the wine spreading through his head.

 ‘Smells like you know how to do a good plate of food,’ he said, hoping to sound complementing without making it sound as if he was expecting to be invited for supper.

 ‘It’s all in the cut of the meat,’ said Amy.
-‘I used to work as a butcher, and found out that you have to cut the meat just right to release the flavours.
-Cut it just away from the tendon, so that the tendon does not keep the flavour in.
+‘I used to work for a butcher, and found out that you have to cut the meat just right to release the flavours.
+Cut it away from the tendon, so that the tendon does not keep the flavour in.
 Take off all the sinewy skins that surround the muscle, and then make a couple of strategic cuts into the meat so that the juice can come out and mingle with the rest of the stuff in the pot.
 Then add just the right amount of herbs and spices, cook to perfection, and you have a great meal.
 But always remember, it’s all in the cut of the meat.’

 ‘Sounds like you know your stuff,’ said Smasher, impressed with the pretty girl, and wondering if he was falling in love.
-He looked around the kitchen, noticing the rack of cookbooks neatly stacked on the tray.
+He looked around the kitchen, noticing the cookbooks neatly stacked on a tray.
 The biggest chopping block he had seen in his life all but covered one of the counters, and the gas hob on the other side looked like a work of art.
-Here was a kitchen that said ‘Use me’, and welcomed people to try their hands at new meals every day.
+Here was a kitchen that said ‘Use me’, and welcomed people to try their hands at new recipes every day.
 A big window let in lots of light, and on the windowsill a collection of plants grew in little pots painted with the picture of each plant.
 There was a bit of parsley, some blood-red chillies and some other greenery that Smasher was unfamiliar with.

 Smasher was not a sophisticated person.
 If he had been, he would have spent less time in the gym, and even less time running around looking for people who owed his boss money.
 He looked at his glass, surprised that it was empty again.
 Tomorrow, he thought, maybe he should also learn to do something like cooking, just to add a bit of flavour to his life.
 It was strange what good wine and a pretty girl was doing to his head.